 But wait a minute!
 Isn’t this what people are already doing with Lync, Google products and other tools?
 There is no question that this tool will cater to the general needs of company folks but then the challenge is how to make it more valuable in comparison to existing solutions.
 And let’s not forget; this is a new market for Facebook and they still need to learn a lot of things.

-Of course time will show how this plays out but these three factors are fundamental for success.
+Of course, time will show how this plays out but these three factors are fundamental to success.

 Do you agree with my view?
 Happy to hear your thoughts.